 Firstly, I just want to say that I completely understand as one of the biggest things that has been a challenge for me is the voice of my inner critic and self-doubt.
 And I don’t know of one person who has yet to not experience self-doubt.
 If you do please introduce me to them.

 I truly believe that part of our purpose is to go back and remember who we truly are.

 When you were born you didn’t have any self-doubt or insecurities.
 As a baby you just knew that you were loveable just the way you were and you didn’t have any negative thoughts about yourself.
 Then things happened in your life; you either got bullied, criticised, ridiculed, abused, there was chaos in the household or at school, and so on.

 There’s so many things that we go through in our life that we eventually move away from our truth and unconsciously start to tell a story about ourselves that isn’t even true.

 It’s not even your truth.
 These thoughts and beliefs you have about yourself ARE NOT EVEN YOURS.

-Over time, you employed these thoughts about yourself from other people such as parents, teachers, kids, religious leaders, society, ex-boyfriends/husbands etc, made them your own and programmed your brain with these limiting beliefs without even realising it and now that’s why they feel so real and true because you made them yours.
+Over time, you adopted these thoughts about yourself from other people such as parents, teachers, kids, religious leaders, society, ex-boyfriends/husbands etc, made them your own and programmed your brain with these limiting beliefs without even realising it and that’s why they feel so real and true because you made them yours.